Baking Badminton is one of the most fun and hilarious games your group will ever play! Trust us when we say that it’s going to be an instant classic!!

 - Cream Puff

 Whoever scores 10 points (you can go higher if you’d like) first is the winning team!

 1. Use crazy items like a whole cake or even a pie.
+Stop by a bakery to see if they have some out of date food to donate or purchase at a discounted price.
 Things will get messy, but it is awesome!

 2. The more people you have on the court at once, the more difficult it will be to hit the items over.
 While you can use six, we recommend using 2-3 players per team.
 Everyone may not be able to play, but it’s a great game to watch as well.

-3. Award the winning team a cake or let them smash a whip cream pie into the losing teams faces.
+3. Award the winning team a cake, chef’s hat, apron or simply let them smash a whip cream pie into the faces of the losing team.
 Either way, it will be amazing!

-4. If there was ever a game to take pictures and videos, this is it!
-Post them on Instagram, Facebook, Snapchat and Twitter to let everyone see the madness!
+5. If there was ever a game to take pictures and video, this is it!
+Post pictures and video of the game, as well as the aftermath on social media to let everyone see the madness.